Looking for things to do in Sayulita, Mexico? In this article, I’m going to walk you through the best thing to do in this popular coastal town.

-This is one of the most sought-after tours in Sayulita.
+The Isla Marietas tour is one of the most sought-after tours in Sayulita and the whole of the Riviera Nayarit.
 It is a beautiful island with a secret beach.
 You can take a tour for 6 hours and actually swim into the beach through a cave.

 The videos of this place alone ignited my curiosity but due to so many tourists visiting the government has made it more difficult, and expensive to get to.
 Book a tour ahead of time as only 100 people are allowed to visit per day.
 Know that access to the National Park is not available on Mondays or Tuesdays.

 Waters can be rough so if you’re prone to seasickness, bring some Dramamine.
 The tour moves quickly from the boat ride to getting snorkel gear on and getting to the island.